Kidd Kraddick: Personal life

 Kraddick attended the University of Miami for a semester, but dropped out to study broadcasting.
 Kraddick was Catholic.
 He and his wife, Carol, were separated in 2007 and divorced in April 2008.
 They had one daughter, Caroline.
-He had planned on remarrying in the near future to Lissi Mullen to whom he was engaged the week before his death.
-They had been together over two years.
+He had planned on remarrying in the near future to Lissi Mullen to whom he was engaged with the week before his death.

 In 2009, Kraddick was diagnosed with lymphoma, which he kept hidden from his coworkers and family.

 Death

 Kraddick died on July 27, 2013, while attending an annual fundraiser for his charity, Kidd's Kids, at Timberlane Country Club in Gretna, Louisiana.
-Jefferson Parish Deputy Coroner Granville Morse said heart disease was “evident” and that drug use and foul play were not suspected, according to his findings after a routine autopsy.
+Jefferson Parish Deputy Coroner Granville Morse said heart disease was "evident" and that drug use and foul play were not suspected, according to his findings after a routine autopsy.
 Morse said Kraddick had an enlarged heart.
 He also had three diseased vessels and one of his arteries had an 80 percent blockage.
 In early August 2013, the Jefferson Parish Coroner's Office concluded Kraddick's cause of death was arteriosclerotic and hypertensive cardiovascular disease.